SAP-samples/teched2022-DA261/exercises/sap_btp/ex1/README.md

     ![](images/cloud-foundry.png)

-    In the subaccount above, note that there is an API endpoint shown which will be used in a subsequent exercises to interact with the environment.
+    In the subaccount above, note that there is an API endpoint which will be used in a subsequent exercises.

     Environments constitute the actual platform-as-a-service offering of SAP BTP that allows for the development and administration of business applications.
 We will be working within the Cloud Foundry environment in this workshop.
 Additional details on environments can be found at [Environments](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/15547f7e7ecd47ee9fa052b0e18c7b0a.html).

-    Once you have navigated to a space, details about any SAP HANA Cloud databases or data lake instances can be seen and a link is provided to open SAP HANA Cloud Central which is used to create and manage database instances.
+    Once you have navigated to a space, details about any SAP HANA Cloud databases or data lake instances can be seen and a link (Manage SAP HANA Cloud) is provided to open SAP HANA Cloud Central which is used to create and manage database instances.

     ![](images/cloud-foundry-space.png)